- Diet pop is everywhere so I assumed it’s good for you if you want to lose weight

 I was all or nothing about everything.

-I didn’t recognize that upping-the-anti to draw a line in the sand, was actually ingraining a bad habit.
+At the time I didn’t recognize that upping-the-anti to draw a line in the sand, was actually ingraining a bad habit.
 Or that this black-and-white approach was a sign of an underlying issue.
 At that point I didn’t know I had OCD (Obsessive Compulsive Disorder).
-But there was another reason why it was difficult for me to quit drinking zero calorie drinks.

 Despite having some idea that YES was the answer to: “Is diet pop bad?”
 I didn’t understand why it was unhealthy.